GaloisInc/ghc-srcspan-plugin/examples/blog.md

           deriving (Show)
 ```

-With judicious use of smart constructors and a custom Monad, we can turn
+With judicious use of smart constructors, we can build a nice embedded DSL for our language, turning

 ```haskell
 sum10 :: Imp ()